Next Exam: Tuesday, 2 May 2023

 The Diploma in Musculoskeletal Medicine sets the standard for MSK knowledge across the entire breadth of community care.

-This Diploma will support evidencing competency as a GP, GP Working in Extended Roles as well as allied health professionals working towards advanced practice roles (including first contact practitioner and advanced practitioners in primary care) in a range of community settings.
+This Diploma examination will support evidencing competency as a GP, GP Working in Extended Roles as well as allied health professionals working towards advanced practice roles (including extended scope physiotherapists and advanced nurse practitioners) in a range of community settings.

-Both the Faculty and PCRMM are dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.
+The Faculty is dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.

 The diploma represents many years’ work from multiple people.
-We would particularly like to thank Dr Richard Collins, Dr Louise Warburton and Dr Chris Tomlinson, and many others from both PCRMM and the Faculty.
+We would particularly like to thank Dr Anna-Louise McKinnon, Dr Richard Collins, Dr Louise Warburton and Dr Chris Tomlinson, and many others from both the Faculty and the Primary Care Rheumatology and Musculoskeletal Medicine Society (PCRMM).

 Who can sign up for the diploma?